matthew-andrews/mattandre.ws/source/_posts/makefile-inheritance.md

 ## The Financial Times' Makefile for front end applications

-The pattern we adopted was to have [a single, centralised Makefile](https://github.com/Financial-Times/n-makefile) that got committed to each our applications in a file called `n.Makefile`.
-That was then pulled into each repository's *actual* makefile by an `include n.Makefile` added at the top.
+The pattern we adopted was to have [a single, centralised Makefile](https://github.com/Financial-Times/n-makefile) that gets committed to each our applications in a file called `n.Makefile`.
+That file is then _included_ into each repository's *actual* makefile by an `include n.Makefile` added at the top.
 That centralised makefile contains a [simple update script](https://github.com/Financial-Times/n-makefile/blob/master/Makefile#L119L126) that allows each repository to be upgraded to the latest version by running `make update-tools`.

 That centralised makefile contained standard patterns for installing dependencies, building assets, deployments and linting.